Morderon/Hak-Tools/Readme.md

 nwn_desc.nim:

-With the aid of the above library, takes defined values from description.ini.
+With the aid of the above scripts, takes defined values from description.ini.
 Merges a present tlk file with the additional descriptions outputting them into a new .json which can be converted into a tlk with nwn_tlk.
 Finally, it updates the tlk references in the 2da.

 Supported 2das: classes, spells, racialtypes, feat

-Requires: By default, the original 2das should be within Input 2das and the jsons which hold descriptions should be within Input json.
+Requirements: By default, the original 2das should be within Input 2das and the jsons which hold descriptions should be within Input json.
 The file name of the jsons should match the 2da.
 The default values can be changed within description.ini

 Input json fields:

-id - the row number of the 2da (required) text - the description name - the name
+id - the row number of the 2da (required), you can also specify multile row numbers like so: "3,8,10" will update 2da rows 3, 8 and 10. text - the description name - the name